What is food waste

 Many people seemingly lack the knowledge about food waste, which makes it hard to prevent the actual waste of food.
-Nethe Plenge, Advisory Board Member of Stop Wasting Food movement Denmark (Stop Spild Af Mad) and author of several cookbooks, shares her wisdom:
+Nethe Plenge, Ambassador of Stop Wasting Food movement Denmark and author of several cookbooks, shares her wisdom:

 Food waste is throwing away food, which could have been eaten by oneself or by others.

 There is a lot to be saved, if one learns to cook leftovers.